baetyl/baetyl/doc/us-en/about/How-to-contribute.md

 > + Please run command `govendor fmt +local` before push changes, more details refer to [govendor](https://github.com/kardianos/govendor)
 > + Must run command `make test` before push changes(unit test should be contained), and make sure all unit test and data race test passed
-> + Only the passed(unit test and data race test) code can be allowed to submit to OpenEdge official repo
+> + Only the passed(unit test and data race test) code can be allowed to submit to OpenEdge official repository
-> + At least one reviewer approved code can be merged into OpenEdge official repo
+> + At least one reviewer approved code can be merged into OpenEdge official repository